Breslov Research Institute

 Breslov Research Institute is a publisher of classic and contemporary Breslov texts in English.
-Established in 1979, BRI has produced the first English translation of all the works of Rebbe Nachman of Breslov (1772–1810) and selected works of Reb Noson (1780–1844), the Rebbe's closest disciple; studies of the Rebbe's teachings on individual subjects; contemporary Breslov biographies; and self-help books which apply Rebbe Nachman's teachings to daily life.
-BRI currently has over 100 titles in print, many of which it has also translated into Hebrew, Spanish, Russian and French.
+Established in 1979, BRI produced the first English translation of all the works of Rebbe Nachman of Breslov (1772–1810) and selected works of Reb Noson (1780–1844), the Rebbe's closest disciple; studies of the Rebbe's teachings on individual subjects; contemporary Breslov biographies; and self-help books which apply Rebbe Nachman's teachings to daily life.
+In 2009 BRI had over 100 titles in print, many of which it has also translated into Hebrew, Spanish, Russian, and French.
 BRI maintains offices in Jerusalem and New York City.

 History

 The founding of Breslov Research Institute was an outgrowth of the outreach work of Rabbi Zvi Aryeh Rosenfeld, who is credited with bringing the teachings of Rebbe Nachman to American shores beginning in the late 1940s.
 While Rabbi Rosenfeld primarily taught students in the New York area and recorded his lectures on tape, he encouraged one of his students, Rabbi Aryeh Kaplan, to produce an English translation of a key Breslov text, Shivchei V'Sichot HaRan (Rabbi Nachman's Wisdom), in 1973, which Rabbi Rosenfeld edited.
-In 1979, one year after Rabbi Rosenfeld's death, his son-in-law, Chaim Kramer, established the Breslov Research Institute to continue the effort to publish Breslov teachings in English.
+In 1979, one year after Rabbi Rosenfeld's death, his son-in-law Chaim Kramer established the Breslov Research Institute to continue publishing Breslov teachings in English.